A response-adaptive multi-arm design for continuous endpoints based on a weighted information measure: Introduction

-This work is motivated by an early Phase IIa proof-of-concept oncology clinical trial of a novel inhibitor (called A, the name is masked) in combination with one or several currently approved immunotherapy treatments.
-The working hypothesis is that, due to its mechanism of action, this inhibitor can enhance the effect of an immunotherapy, and several doses of the inhibitor has underwent the Phase I dose-escalation trial.
-However, the challenge is to select one immunotherapy for the further development in Phase IIb (or Phase III) trial.
-To answer this question, a multi-arm trial studying the three combination arms of the novel inhibitor with three various approved immunotherapies (called B, C, and D) and one arm of A+B+C was proposed.
-Due to the expected mechanism of action and to make a rapid decision on the development, the primary endpoint is a PD-marker (at Day 15) that was agreed to be an accurate proxy for the expected interaction effect of the drug on efficacy.
-A specific value of this PD-marker is being targeted, as lower values would indicate insufficient efficacy, while higher values could lead to adverse effects.
-The objective of the trial are (i) to find the most promising combination among the four, (ii) check whether the difference between the most promising and the second promising arm is “significant”, and (iii) collect the most information about the most promising arms (due to the constrain on the resources).
-Taking all three objectives into account, the proposal is to use the response-adaptive design that is presented in this work.
+This work is motivated by the Phase IIa oncology trial of a novel inhibitor (called A, the name is masked) in combination with one or several approved immunotherapies.
+The hypothesis is that, due to its mechanism of action, this inhibitor can enhance the effect of an immunotherapy.
+However, the challenge is to select which immunotherapy treatment to use.
+To answer this, a multi-arm trial studying the three combination arms of the novel inhibitor with three approved immunotherapies (called B, C and D) and one arm of A+B+C was proposed.
+Due to the mechanism of action, the primary endpoint is a PD-marker (at Day 15) that was agreed to be an accurate proxy of the efficacy.
+A specific value of this marker is being targeted, as lower values would indicate insufficient efficacy, while higher values could lead to severe adverse effects.
+The aims of the trial are (i) to find the most promising combination among the four, (ii) check whether the difference between the most promising and the second promising arm is ``significant'' and (iii) collect the most information about the most promising arms.
+Accounting for all three aims, we propose to use the response-adaptive design presented in this work.

-The remainder of the paper is organised as follows.
-Section \ref{sec:methodology} illustrates the derivation of the proposed criterion for a particular weight function symmetric around the target $\gamma$, and highlights the central role of the parameter $\kappa$ controlling the trade-off between exploration and exploitation.
-Section \ref{sec:test} introduces a novel simulation-based hypothesis testing procedure which formalises the objective of the trial outlined above, and discusses strategies to control type-I error rates.
-Section \ref{sec:kappaSelection} illustrates methods for a robust selection of the tuning parameter $\kappa$.
-In Section \ref{sec:simStudyUniv}, the performance of our criterion is evaluated against several competitors through an extensive simulation study inspired by the motivating setting described above, while Section \ref{sec:simStudyBiv} illustrates the application of our multivariate proposal to a trial with co-primary endpoints.
-The paper concludes with a discussion in Section \ref{sec:discussion}.